semaphoreci/docs/docs/guided-tour/getting-started.md

 After you merge, Semaphore will trigger a new workflow on the `main` branch, and it will run both the CI and CD pipelines.

-Here are a few ideas about what you could do as an exercise:
+Here are a few ideas about what you could do next as an exercise:

 - Edit any of the Semaphore configuration files by hand.
 Does pushing the change trigger a new workflow?
 Is the change reflected in Workflow Builder?